rust-lang/book/nostarch/chapter06.md

     }
 ```

-## Staying on the “happy path” with let else
+## Staying on the “Happy Path” with let...else

-One common pattern is to perform some computation when a value is present and
+The common pattern is to perform some computation when a value is present and
 return a default value otherwise.
 Continuing on with our example of coins with a
 `UsState` value, if we wanted to say something funny depending on how old the
 state on the quarter was, we might introduce a method on `UsState` to check the